jondeaton/Lisp/Readme.md

 This repository contains a Lisp interpreter written from scratch in pure C (c99).
 The interpreter can be used to run Lisp programs saved in files, or from an interactive shell.
-This Lisp interpreter showcases many features including variable and function declaration, arithmetic operations first class/lambda functions, closures, recursive functions, a mutable global interpreter environment, lexical scoping, memory allocation and automatic/deterministic memory management without garbage collection.
+This Lisp interpreter showcases many features including variable and function declaration, arithmetic operations, first class/lambda functions, closures, recursive functions, a mutable global interpreter environment, lexical scoping, memory allocation and automatic/deterministic memory management without garbage collection.

 ## Usage
 If you would like to run this Lisp interpreter from the command line, you will have to build it from source using the CMake build system.
-To do so, you will need to have a C99 compile and CMake installed, then issue the following two commands from with in the top-level directory
+To do so, you will need to have a C99 compiler, and the CMake build system.
+To build, issue the following two commands from with in the top-level directory

     cmake